Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 [JUnit](http://junit.org/) is a Unit Testing Framework for Java.

 ####What is Unit Testing?
-Unit Testing is the best way to rigorously test each method of your code and ultimately ensure that you have a working project.
+Unit Testing is a great way to rigorously test each method of your code and ultimately ensure that you have a working project.
 The “Unit” part of Unit Testing comes from the idea that you can break your program down into units, or the smallest testable part of an application.
 Therefore, Unit Testing enforces good code structure (each method should only do “One Thing”), and allows you to consider all of the edge cases for each method and test for them individually.
 In this class, you will be using JUnit to create and run tests on your code to ensure its correctness.
-And when JUnit tests fail, you have an excellent starting point for debugging.
+And when JUnit tests fail, you will have an excellent starting point for debugging.

 ####JUnit Syntax
 JUnit provides some special functionality on top of what you can normally do in java.